-A second registration and fee payment is not permitted for the removal of an Incomplete.
-One calendar year from the date it is recorded is allowed for the removal of an Incomplete.
-By assigning an Incomplete, the instructor implicitly authorizes and requires the I to be changed to an F at the end of the one year time period if no action is taken to remove it.
-The I will automatically change to an F at the end of the one year time period.
-The student and the instructor in whose course the Incomplete was received will be notified of the grade change.
+The time allowed for the removal of an I is one calendar year from the date of its recording.
+The chairperson of the student's division, however, may authorize adjustment of this period in exceptional circumstances.
+By assigning an I, the instructor implicitly authorizes and requires the I to be changed to an F at the end of the appropriate time period if that instructor does not otherwise act to remove the I. The registrar will automatically change the I to an F at the end of the appropriate time period.
+A grade of I may be removed if the student completes the work within the time limit or if the chairperson authorizes the change of the I to W. Students may not reregister in courses in which they hold grades of I.

-Deferred Grades (R Grades).
-The grade of R is appropriate only as long as there is work in progress.
+Deferred Grades (R Grades) The grade of R is appropriate only as long as there is work in progress.
 Departments and schools or divisions must indicate the courses for which the grade of R may be awarded.

-Grades in Repeated Courses With Grade of F. Any undergraduate who retakes a course previously failed shall have only the second grade in that course counted in the determination of the grade-point average.
+Grades in Repeated Courses With Grade Any undergraduate who retakes a course previously failed shall have only the second grade in that course counted in the determination of the grade-point average.
 The transcript will reflect both grades with the first F changed to FX, denoting that an F grade has been replaced by the grade in the course when repeated.
 Students wishing to repeat a course in which they received an F should consult with their academic counselors for the proper procedure prior to enrollment.
-The policy of reenrollment pertains only to a course in which an F, WF, or F\ was received.
-A grade of C- or D cannot be improved through this policy.
-Associate Degree students at IU Northwest may not use the FX policy for any nursing courses.
+The policy of reenrollment pertains only to a course in which an F or WF was received.
+Any other grade cannot be improved upon through this policy.
+Associate degree students at IU Northwest may not use the FX policy for any nursing courses.
+The course in which the student reenrolls should be the same course in which an F was previously received.

-Pass-Fail Option.
-Any student in good standing may enroll in elective courses under the Pass/Fail Option.
-To take a course under this option, obtain a form from the academic counselor, obtain appropriate signatures, and return the form to the Registrar's Office (see Semester Calendar for dates).
-Grades of A,B,C and D shall be considered as Pass (P) under this option.
-These grades may not be substituted at a later time in place of a P. The grade of P is not counted in the grade average; the grade of F is included.
+Pass/Fail Option Any student in good standing may enroll in elective courses under the pass/fail option.
+To take a course under this option, obtain a form from the academic counselor, obtain appropriate signatures, and return the form to the Office of the Registrar (see semester calendar for dates).
+Grades A through D- shall be considered as passing (P) under this option.
+These grades may not be substituted at a later time in place of a P. The grade of P is not counted in the gradepoint average; the grade of F is included.